robole/vscode-snippets-ranger/README.md

 There are sticky headings to ensure you can browse through long snippet lists without losing context. 🦎🔝

-The snippet `body` is **prettily formatted**. 🌻✨
+You can go to the source snippet file directly with the *View Source File* button.
+The extension uses **the exact same source files as VS Code**.

 ![view source screenshot](img/screenshots/view-source.png)

-**You can go to the source snippet file directly** with the *View Source File* button.
+**Editing is a piece of cake**.🍰

 ![view source screenshot](img/screenshots/edit.png)

-**Editing is a piece of cake**.🍰 The *Edit* action button will take you to the specific snippet in the source file to perform an edit.
+The *Edit* action button will take you to the specific snippet in the source file to perform an edit.
 The *Delete* action button will delete the snippet straight away.

 ## Activation